omussell/homelab/design/design.md

 A zfs dataset can be attached to a jail.
 A dataset cannot be attached to one jail and the children of the same dataset to other jails.

-### Other Operating Systems/Containers/Filesystems ###
-While a combination of FreeBSD, Jails and ZFS have been recommended, you are free to use other operating systems like Windows or Linux, other container formats such as LXC or Zones, and other filesystems like BTRFS or EXT.
-The general concepts are interchangeable.

 ### Host Install Tools ###

 ### Ad-Hoc Change Tools ###